AaronZZ10/iQuiz/README.md

 - **Real-time Streaming:** Questions load incrementally as AI streams results.
 - **Responsive UI:** Built with TailwindCSS for a clean, adaptive design.
 - **Help Window:** Displays usage instructions and tips in an accessible popup.
+- **Multilingual Support:** Switch seamlessly between English and other languages across the entire UI, including buttons, messages, and status banners.
 - **Backend Options:** Supports two backend servers for quiz generation:
   - **Node.js + Express** server using **Google Gemini API**, deployed on Render.
   - **Spring Boot (Java)** server using **OpenAI API**, deployed on Render.